What is intrinsic and extrinsic motivation, and how does gamification trigger these two psychological responses?

 Growth Engineering are the masters of gamification.
 We use it to help learners across the globe benefit from both extrinsic or intrinsic motivation.
 When it comes to motivation, it’s not an either/or scenario.
 Rather, it’s the more the merrier!

-This is why The Academy LMS and The Knowledge Arcade are both fully gamified.
+This is why we have gamified both Growth Engineering LMS and Growth Engineering Learning App!
 You can be sure that they’ll help your learners fall in love with learning.

 Unlimited Engagement on Growth Engineering LMS